Cupnfish/Cupnfish-log/2021/bevy experience.md

 .lock_translations()// (optional) lock the rigid body for translation
 ```

+// TODO: this sentense needs to be split into a few small ones.
+I did not get what is meant here with `bevy_rapier` system ...
+RigidBody and Transform... which means we no longer... // Why do we no longer need to manage transform?
-> To create a `RigidBody`, you need to specify its location, because within `bevy_rapier` there is a system for transforming the `RigidBody`’s location and the entity’s `Transform`, which means we no longer need to manage the entity’s `Transform`, only through the rigid body to manage the entity’s speed, position, rotation, force, and so on.
+> To create a `RigidBody`, you need to specify its location, because `bevy_rapier` has a system for transforming `RigidBody`’s location and the entity’s `Transform`, which means we no longer need to manage the entity’s `Transform`, only through the rigid body to manage the entity’s speed, position, rotation, force, and so on.

-The way to create colliders is also simple:
+Here we create a collider:

 ```rust
 // Rapier has a number of options, and since we only use two of them in our game projects, we’re only going to talk about these two categories